cairis-platform/cairis/docs/architecturalpatterns.rst

 .. figure:: ArchitecturalPatternForm.jpg
    :alt: Architectural Pattern form

--  Enter the name for the architectural pattern and provided a synopsis for the pattern.
+-  Enter the name for the architectural pattern and provide a synopsis for the pattern.

 -  Select the Component tab, lick on the Add button to add a new Component folder for the component being created.